symfony/symfony-docs/index.rst

 ---

-The Symfony CMF project makes it easier for developers to add CMS functionality to applications built with the Symfony2 PHP framework.
+The Symfony CMF project makes it easier for developers to add CMS functionality to applications built with the Symfony PHP framework.

 .. toctree::
     :hidden: